Newtone is a pitch-correction and time manipulation editor. Slice, warp, correct, edit vocals, instrumentals and other recordings. A

 - Slaved Playback mode (H) - Playback position will sync to FL Studio's transport

 controls (make sure FL Studio is in Song Mode).
 The bars in Newtone and the Playlist will also be aligned.
 To start Newtone from a point later in the FL Studio project make a selection in the Playlist from the point where you want Newtone to start.
-You can disable this behaviour by switching 'Ignore host selection' (right-click the slave button to access).
+You can disable this behavior by switching 'Ignore host selection' (right-click the slave button to access).